RAF Hornchurch: Inter-war years

 Soon after the war ended it was decided that Suttons Farm was surplus to requirements and the airfield was decommissioned, although it was retained on "List C" (stations temporarily retained for Service purposes) until 27 February 1920.
 The land was returned, most of the buildings demolished and farming resumed once more.

 Following the decision in the early 1920s to expand the Royal Air Force, former First World War airfields were inspected to ascertain their suitability for use.
 Although small, Suttons Farm was ideally located to be able to defend the north-eastern approaches to London.
 After protracted negotiations, the original land was re-purchased, together with some further land to the south of the original airfield.

 The new airfield took four years to build and opened, as RAF Sutton's Farm, in April 1928.
-Two months later the name was changed to RAF Hornchurch and the first unit to take up residency was No. 111 Squadron, led by Squadron Leader Keith Park, who also became the first station commander.
+Two months later,the station renamed RAF Hornchurch.
+The first unit to take up residency was No. 111 Squadron, led by Squadron Leader Keith Park, who also became the first station commander.

 Second World War

-During the Second world War the station was a Sector Airfield of RAF Fighter Command's 11 Group, covering London and the south east of England during the Battle of Britain in 1940.
+During the Second World War the station was a Sector Airfield of RAF Fighter Command's 11 Group, covering London and the south east of England during the Battle of Britain in 1940, and therefore was a major target for the Luftwaffe, being raided on no less than twenty occasions.
 By this time, its command centre was in Romford, and a satellite station (an advanced attack outpost; RAF Rochford) was unpopular with the Hornchurch crews sent there from time to time because of the canvas accommodation.

+Richard Hillary, author of The Last Enemy, was based at Hornchurch from 27 August 1940, claiming five kills in a week before being shot down on 3 September; he survived, but this proved the end of his time at Hornchurch.

+Following the Battle of Britain, Hornchurch served as a base for cross-channel fighter operations.
+On 19 August 1942, three squadrons flying from Hornchurch took part in the unsuccessful Dieppe Raid.
+Amidst preparations for the Normandy landings, fighter squadrons were moved to further advanced airfields, and Hornchurch's importance diminished.
+In late 1944, barrage balloons were deployed nearby to counter the threat from the V-1 flying bomb, making the airfield unsafe for flying operations; instead, Hornchurch served as a marshalling base for transiting personnel.

+Post-War Service

-Richard Hillary, author of "The Last Enemy," was shot down after taking off from here on 3 September 1940.
-Following the war, Hornchurch was home to Flying Training Command's Aircrew Selection Centre for 10 years before it moved to RAF Biggin Hill.
+Following the war, Hornchurch was placed into reserve until 1947, before becoming home to the No. 17 Reserve Flying School until 1953.
+Flying Training Command's Aircrew Selection Centre moved to Hornchurch in 1952, and was based there until 1962, when it moved to RAF Biggin Hill.

-A balloon unit was retained until closure for parachute training of military personnel, when on the 14 May 1961, CSM Albert E. Small of 10 Para Regt (TA) was a balloon cage Despatcher won the George Medal for gallantry due to a deflating balloon at 800ft.
+A balloon unit was retained until closure for parachute training of military personnel, when on the 14 May 1961, CSM Albert E. Small of 10 Para Regt (TA), who was a balloon cage dispatcher, won the George Medal for gallantry due to a deflating balloon at 800 ft.

 The RAF station at Hornchurch closed in July 1962.